smaegol/nanotail/README.md

 ```

 It can also read multiple samples at once and associate any metadata with them.
 Let's assume we have performed an experiment, targeting one of the polyA polymerases.
-2 replicates were sequenced for control samples, and 2 replicates sequences for samples with mutant PAP, therefore after all analysis we have 4 files with `nanopolish polya` output.
+2 replicates were sequenced for control samples, and 2 replicates sequenced for samples with mutant PAP, therefore after all analysis we have 4 files with `nanopolish polya` output.
 To read all of them at once, we can use command `read_polya_multiple` and associate metadata using samples_table data.frame:

 ``` r
 samples_table <- data.frame(polya_path = c(path1,path2,path3,path4),